Get a free, no obligation personal loan quote with rates as low as 9.99%

 Variety Of Investment Options

-You can invest your money in a number of qualified investments in a TFSA, each of which may have different benefits and drawbacks based on your savings goals, so get more information from your provider.
+You can invest your money in a number of qualified investments in a TFSA, each of which may have different benefits and drawbacks based on your savings goals.
 Qualified investments include:

 What Is A Savings Account?

 Savings accounts are available with almost every financial institution.
 They allow you to store your money and earn interest on funds you save.
-Most savings accounts are insured by the Canada Deposit Insurance Corporation (CDIC).
+Most savings accounts are insured by the Canada Deposit Insurance Corporation (CDIC) or provincial deposit insurance for credit unions.

 Features Of A Savings Account